royalapplications/docs/src/products/royalts/reference/connections/filetransfer.md

 #### Last Write Time

-If checked, the creation time stamp is restored after the file transfer.
+If checked, the last write time stamp is restored after the file transfer.

 #### Last Access Time

-If checked, the creation time stamp is restored after the file transfer.
+If checked, the last access time stamp is restored after the file transfer.

 > [!Note]
 > The remote SFTP service must support restoring timestamps.